 - (c) 24,126 persons are not in an Evacuation Zone - b) Vulnerable Critical Facilities - (1) Colleton County has one medical facility (Colleton Medical Center) located in Northeast Walterboro.
-It is bounded on the south, east, west, and northwest by flood zone "AE" properties (1% chance of flooding every year or 100-year floodplain). - (2) Without access to Colleton Medical Center, ambulances must transport to another county.

-2. Hazard Analysis

-- a) The Lowcountry area of South Carolina is threatened by natural and technological hazards.
+It is bounded on the south, east, west, and northwest by flood zone "AE" properties (1% chance of flooding every year or 100-year floodplain). - (a) Without access to Colleton Medical Center, ambulances must transport to another county. - (2) The Emergency Operations Center maintains a list of a number of other critical facilities in Colleton County including fire stations, government buildings, schools, businesses, and water/sewer facilities. - 2.
+Hazard Analysis - a) The Lowcountry area of South Carolina is threatened by natural and technological hazards.
 The threat posed by these hazards is both immediate (i.e. hazardous materials release, hurricane, tornado, earthquake) and long-term (i.e. drought, chronic environmental chemical release).
 These hazards have the potential to disrupt day-to-day activities, cause extensive property damage, and create mass casualties.
 See Table 1, Hazard/Risk/Vulnerability Analysis. - (1) Hurricanes/Tropical Storms/Coastal Storms/Coastal Erosion - (a) Colleton has over 20 miles of coastline and is considered at great risk for tropical storms and hurricanes.
 Tropical cyclones produce three major hazards: storm surge, high winds, and rainfallinduced flooding.
 The last major storm to strike South Carolina was Hurricane Hugo (1989).
-However, for most of the area only Category 1 and 2 conditions were experienced. - (b) Saffir-Simpson Tropical Storm/Hurricane Scale
+However, for most of the area only Category 1 and 2 conditions were experienced.

 Storm Type Wind Speed Damage/Risk Tropical Depression <=38 mph Primary hazard may be rainfall Tropical Storm 39-73 mph Rainfall and some wind damage Category 1 74-95 mph Very dangerous winds, roof damage even to well-constructed homes, some power loss due to downed lines Category 2 96-110 mph Extremely dangerous winds, some trees down, damage to most homes, power outages could last days to weeks.
-Category 3 111-129 mph Devastating damage will occur: Well-built framed homes may incur major damage or removal of roof decking and gable ends.
-Many trees will be snapped or uprooted, blocking numerous roads.
-Electricity and water will be unavailable for several days to weeks after the storm passes.